13 Calibrating Hedonic Pricing Model for Private Highrise Property with GWR Method

 tm_shape(condo_resale.sf) +

-tm_dots(col = "SELLING_PRICE",
+tm_dots(fill = "SELLING_PRICE",

-alpha = 0.6,
+fill_alpha = 0.6,

-style="quantile") +
+style="quantile")) +

 Notice that tm_dots() is used instead of tm_bubbles().

-set.zoom.limits argument of tm_view() sets the minimum and maximum zoom level to 11 and 14 respectively.
+set_zoom_limits argument of tm_view() sets the minimum and maximum zoom level to 11 and 14 respectively.

 Before moving on to the next section, the code below will be used to turn R display into plot mode.